Clastify logo

 Acid rain is precipitation with a pH below the normal value for rainwater, caused by acidic gases dissolving and reacting in atmospheric water.
 Pure water at 298 K is neutral at pH 7, but normal rain is already slightly acidic because carbon dioxide dissolves to form carbonic acid:

 Sulfur dioxide and nitrogen oxides make rain more acidic.
 Sulfur dioxide may come from volcanic activity and from burning sulfur-containing fossil fuels.
-It dissolves and is oxidized in air, forming stronger acids, including sulfuric acid:
+It dissolves and is oxidized in air to form stronger acids, including sulfuric acid:

 Nitrogen dioxide also reacts with water to form acids: